opendocsg/slw-judgments-backfill/2010_SGHC_196/report.md

 133    Tamil may be culpable if he had assisted in the retrieval of the bundles knowing that they contained cannabis.
 As there was no evidence that Tamil had handled the bundles, or, in the words of s 18(1) of the MDA, had them in his possession or in custody or under his control, the rebuttable presumptions in s 18(1) and (2) that he was in possession of the drugs and that he was aware of the nature of the drugs did not operate.
 Of course knowledge can be established without presumptions.
 Is it established in Tamil’s case?

 134    The first issue to be addressed is the requisite level of knowledge, ie how much knowledge must a person have of the drug he is involved with.
-The Court of Appeal in _Tan Kiam Peng v PP_ [2008] 1 SLR(R) 1 (“ _Tan Kiam Peng_ ”) after a thorough review of the question arrived at the view (albeit nonconclusive as the issue was not fully argued before the Court) that the required knowledge goes beyond knowledge that it is a controlled drug, and is knowledge that it is the specific controlled drug in question.
+The Court of Appeal in _Tan Kiam Peng v PP_ <span class="citation">[2008] 1 SLR(R) 1</span> (“ _Tan Kiam Peng_ ”) after a thorough review of the question arrived at the view (albeit nonconclusive as the issue was not fully argued before the Court) that the required knowledge goes beyond knowledge that it is a controlled drug, and is knowledge that it is the specific controlled drug in question.
 In the present case, the prosecution submitted that the required knowledge should be pegged at the level of a controlled drug and not the specific controlled drug.
 As the submissions did not introduce anything that was not considered by the Court, I do not see any reason to depart from the Court’s view.

 135    That does not mean that a person must have actual knowledge of the specific controlled drug.
 A person who avoids actual knowledge through wilful blindness is in the same position as a person with actual knowledge.